 If you have a 3D Touch-enabled iOS device, hard-press on the Screen Recording shortcut in Control Center.
 If you lack 3D Touch, a long-press will work.

-A button to turn Microphone Audio on or off will show up just beneath the record button.
+Press deeply on and tap Microphone to turn Microphone Audio on or off.
 Tap the button to turn audio recording on, then tap Start Recording.
 The microphone button will turn red when activated as a reminder that audio will be captured.
 You'll be recorded using your device's microphone along with whatever is on the screen.

 View and Share